willuwontu/WillsWackyMapObjects/Thunderstore Stuff/README.md

 Adds 1 new block
 - Force Zone

+Adds colored versions of the basic objects.

+### V 1.2.0
+- Compatibility update for the new version of MapsExtended.
+- Added colored versions of the basic objects.

 ### V 1.1.6
 - Fixed an issue with map embiggener scaling and object behaviors.
 - Hot Blocks now properly glow.